This post may contain affiliate links, please see our policy for details.

 I’m almost positive. 😉

-Now I have to finish painting the rest of the kitchen and dining room walls and I’ll be ready to give you a proper tour of the space.
+Now I have to finish painting the rest of the kitchen and dining room walls.
+Once all the painting is done, I’ll be ready to give you a proper tour of the space.

 Other projects you can check out…